How does a digital film camera work

 The LCD screen on a digital film camera typically has a high resolution to accurately display the details of the image.
 It also ensures that the colors are represented as accurately as possible, giving the photographer a clear idea of how the final image will look.

-See also When were digital camera invented
+See also Best digital camera for graphic design

 Shutter Speed Controls Light Exposure